JetBrains/teamcity-documentation/topics/teamcity-configuration-and-maintenance.md

 <td>

 Specify a URL to serve build artifacts from.
-It is required for displaying the build results' tabs which rely on artifacts for representing build data (for example, custom reports).
 The URL must be different from the [Server URL](#server-url).

-Make sure that your reverse proxy and DNS are [properly configured](multinode-setup.md#Domain+Isolation+Proxy+Configuration) so this URL routes to the same address as the main server URL.
+Once the URL is specified then upon a request for a content of some artifact TeamCity will redirect a browser to a short-lived URL having the artifacts URL as a base one.
+The URL is short-lived and will expire after some time to prevent unauthorized access to the artifact.
+Upon accessing the expired URL a regular authentication will be performed and, a new URL will be generated.
+The same logic applies to the [custom report tabs](including-third-party-reports-in-the-build-results.md) because their content also comes from the build artifacts.

+For a personal TeamCity installation which is accessible via localhost only, a URL like `http://127.0.0.1[:port]/` would be sufficient.

+For a TeamCity server used by an organization a new DNS name, or a [`CNAME`](https://en.wikipedia.org/wiki/CNAME_record) should be registered either for the machine where the server is installed or for a reverse proxy server if TeamCity is accessible through the proxy.
+Then the URL with this new hostname should be specified in the artifacts URL.

-As this is a service domain, users will not be able to sign in to the TeamCity interface via this URL.
+Note: as this is a special URL which exists for serving artifacts only, users will not be able to sign in to the TeamCity interface via this URL.

 </td></tr></table>